Deobandi movement: Hadith

-Sufism and Wahhabism
+Sufism

+Khalil Ahmad Saharanpuri outlined the creedal beliefs of Deobandis in his Al-Muhannad ala al-Mufannad:

+However, Deobandis are strictly opposed to Mawlid (celebrations the birthday of Muhammad), urs (remembrances of the death date of notable religious figures), and mourning of Muharram.

+Deobandis also reject reverence for walis (Sufi saints), including the construction of maqams (structures over graves) and ziyarat (pilgrimage) to them, as well as urs.
+They also reject religious practices associated with dervishes and Sufis such as dhikr (recitation of prayers), singing qawwalis, and performing sama, which are used to achieve wajd (religious ecstacy), as they believe these are bid'ah ("forbidden religious innovations").
+Deobandis oppose various forms of intercession such as tawassul and istighatha, which they label as apostasy and shirk (denial of Islam).

-Deobandis have a complex history with Sufism.
-They generally oppose traditional Sufi practices such as celebrating the birthday of the Islamic prophet Muhammad and seeking help from him, the celebration of Urs, pilgrimage to the shrines of Sufi saints, practice of Sema, and loud dhikr - seeing them as too esoteric in nature.
-However many Deobandi leaders incorporate elements of Sufism into their practices.
-Deoband's curriculum combined the study of Islamic holy scriptures (Quran, hadith and law) with rational subjects (logic, philosophy and science).
-At the same time it was hugely Sufi in orientation and affiliated with the Chisti order.
-Taqi Usmani - the most famous Deobandi scholar was trained in the Chishti order.
-Mahmood Ashraf Usmani, the former head of Darul Ulum Karachi, defended the concept of tariqas and bayah based on the Pledge of the Tree incident.
-Ashraf Ali Thanwi graduated from Darul Ulum Deoband and was widely considered the preeminent Sufi of modern India.
-Deobandis generally oppose the various forms of Tawassul and Istighatha but see the matter mainly as fiqh in nature, not aqeedah.
+Deoband's curriculum combined the study of Islamic holy books (the Quran, hadith and religious law) with rational subjects (logic, philosophy and science).
+At the same time, it was strongly Sufi in orientation and affiliated with the Chishti Order.
+Taqi Usmani, the most famous Deobandi scholar, was trained as a Chishti, as were the four founders of the Deoband madrasa.
+Mahmood Ashraf Usmani, the former head of Darul Ulum Karachi, defended the concept of tariqa and bay'ah based on the incident of the Pledge of the Tree.
+Ashraf Ali Thanwi graduated from Darul Uloom Deoband and was widely considered a preeminent Sufi of modern India.

-Founders of the Deobandi school, Muhammad Qasim Nanautavi and Rashid Ahmad Gangohi, were inspired by the Sufi-religio-political doctrine of Shah Waliullah but also by Wahhabi ideology, amongst other sources of inspiration.
-Gangohi studied under the Sufi shaykh Haji Imdadullah Muhajir Makki, although he differed with his views in many ways.
-Gangohi's Fatawa-yi Rashidiyya opposed traditional Sufi practices such as loud dhikr, visiting the tombs of Sufi saints, celebrating Urs, visualizing or contemplating on a Sufi master (tasawwur-e-shaykh), reciting the Fatihah on special occasions, and engaging in Sema.
+The founders of the Deobandi school, Qasim Nanawtawi and Rashid Ahmad Gangohi, were inspired by the doctrine of Shah Waliullah Dehlawi and other sources.
+Gangohi studied under the Sufi shaykh Imdadullah Muhajir Makki, although he differed with him on many points.
+However Gangohi's Fatawa-yi Rashidiyya rejected Sufi practices.

+Gangohi opposed the Sufi doctrine that Muhammad has knowledge of the unseen (ilm-e Ghayb).
+This belief of the Deobandis conflicts with traditional Sufi views of Muhammad having unparalleled and unequal knowledge that encompasses the unseen realm.
+Gangohi also issued multiple fatwas against Mawlid and stated it is bidʿah, and opposed the practice of standing up in honour of Muhammad during the day of Mawlid.